 In the 5th and final stage, we will fit your new tooth or teeth.

-This is the big day where we can fit your new teeth to the implant.
+This is the big day when we can fit your new teeth into the implant.

 Some people may want a small amount of local anaesthetic for this procedure but many are happy to go ahead without, this will be up to you on the day